thk686/kdtools/README.md

     library functions for searching sorted lists (e.g., upper\_bound, binary\_search) but that operate on sequences of tuples rather than scalar values.
-It uses template metaprogramming to generate code for each dimension at compile time.
+It uses template metaprogramming to generate code for each dimension at compile time at the cost of some binary bloat.
     Sorting multidimensional arrays is fully threaded and very fast.
 It produces an implicit kd-tree split on medians that supports fast range queries and nearest-neighbor searches.
 2. Along the way, I needed to manipulate tuple-like objects to, for example, compute the euclidean distance between fixed-length arrays.
     I was curious about variadic templates and wondered if I could